Nintendo DS Browser: Launch

 On February 15, 2006, the Opera Software company announced plans to develop a web browser for the Nintendo DS.

 In Australia and the United States, only the DS Lite version was released in stores; the DS Original version was only available as an online order from Nintendo.

 Reception

 Reviews for the Nintendo DS Browser were generally mixed.
 Craig Harris of IGN rated the software 3.5/10 points, noting shortcomings such as extended loading times and lack of Flash support for audio and videos, and suspecting it was due to the system's "underpowered" hardware.
 Will Greenwald of CNET rated it 4.7/10 points, saying that it failed to live up to its potential.
 Justin Towell of GamesRadar+ called the browser "sluggish but functional", remarking that it worked better on some sites than others.

 Legacy

 In August 2007, the Nintendo DS Browser was discontinued in North America.
 The Nintendo DSi is incompatible with the browser and any Memory Expansion Pak, but it is a more powerful system, with faster processors and 16 MB of RAM.
 The Nintendo DSi Browser was free, and outperformed its predecessor.
+Both of Nintendo's next systems, the 3DS and Wii U included a web browser built in, although this feature was omitted from their following systems, the Nintendo Switch and Nintendo Switch 2.